-Through our partnership with one of the nation's largest egg banks, we offer patients a convenient online resource for obtaining frozen donor eggs.
+At Boston IVF, we offer our patients two convenient online resources for obtaining frozen donor eggs.

 All egg bank donors have been medically pre-screened, completed their egg retrieval, had their eggs frozen, and are ready to be selected.
 They offer swift treatment with little to no wait time regarding the start of a donor egg IVF treatment cycle.

-Frozen donor eggs are available for your immediate use so you can cycle at a time that works best for you.
+Frozen donor eggs are available for immediate use, so you can cycle at a time that works best for you.
 They will be shipped directly to our fertility laboratory.

 All donors are healthy non-smokers between the ages of 21 and 32 and have undergone an extensive medical screening process before being deemed eligible for donation.

-Frozen donor eggs give you certainty that your cycle will not be cancelled because of a donor's failed pre-screening, low ovarian response, or unexpected life event.
+Frozen donor eggs give you the certainty that your cycle will not be canceled because of a donor's failed pre-screening, low ovarian response, or unexpected life events.

 Browse an online egg donor registry, search donor profiles, and read comprehensive applications that will provide pages of information about medical history, aptitudes, work history, education, and personal statements.

-Our frozen egg cycle success rates are equal to those of traditional IVF cycles
+Our frozen egg cycle success rates are equal to traditional IVF cycles.